 The menu is deep and will take the time to explore.
 Cold Sichuan appetizers are on hold for perhaps a month.
 The team is simply seeking the proper chef to spearhead that effort.
 But the relaxation of the menu could be very sturdy, and the kitchen is already turning out a few critical gems.

 On the Sichuan facet, they’re bringing the hearth.
-The house’s unique spicy pot is one of those chaotic, throw everything in the pot creations, with elements like glass noodles, bean curd, lotus root, quail eggs, and thick slabs of spam, all swimming in soupy ma Los Angeles fire.
-If in the same wheelhouse, a little extra subtle is Chen’s saute fowl, a dish of braised fowl wings with peppers and onions in a thick, rich gravy that hums with spice.
+The house’s unique spicy pot is one of those chaotic, throw-everything-in-the-pot creations, with elements like glass noodles, bean curd, lotus root, quail eggs, and thick slabs of spam, all swimming in a soupy ma Los Angeles fire.
+If in the same wheelhouse, a little extra subtle is Chen’s sauté fowl, a dish of braised fowl wings with peppers and onions in a thick, rich gravy that hums with spice.

 The Chongqing-style spicy fowl can be one of the Valley’s best.
 Available with or without bones, the little nuggets are deftly fried to a volcanic crisp, buried in a pile of frizzled chiles, Sichuan pepper, garlic, scallions, and ginger.
 Eat some of the warm; however, keep some of them for later in the meal — the flavor adjustments absolutely because it cools.
 Crisp lotus root is similarly dealt with Sichuan spice, plied with slivers of sweet pork belly, and served in a flame-fired dry pot.